Arts of the empire-builders: Timurids, Safavids and Mughals

 • Recognize the artistic styles of each dynasty.

 • Describe how the royal workshops functioned.

 • List at least three of the key artists covered in course and discuss the impact of their work.

 • Identify three writers and their works which are important in the analysis of the art of this period.

 What level is the course and do I need any particular skills?

 You should be able to follow simple written and verbal instructions, demonstrations, hand-outs and health and safety information as well as basic functions of Zoom, specifically microphone and camera.

 How will I be taught, and will there be any work outside the class?

 You will be taught online with slide presentations and group discussions.
-Handouts will be provided by your tutor to support your learning on the course; these handouts will be available online/digitally for download, not printed out for you.
+Handouts will be provided by your tutor to support your learning on the course.
 You will be provided with handouts containing key reference information, including recommended reading lists.

 Are there any other costs?
 Is there anything I need to bring?